-(2013) “Talk of the Town, on ABC affiliate TV3 (Winchester, VA), interviewed Ed about Energized.
+(2013) “Talk of the Town,” on ABC affiliate TV3 (Winchester, VA), interviewed Ed about Energized.
 The interview aired on Saturday 11/9 and Sunday 11/10.
-You can stream the video here.
-(Select episode 137.
-His segment begins about 8 minutes in, after an unexplained several seconds of black screen.)
+Alas, the station folded soon after; their website — and with it, the interview — is no more.

 (2013) Spec-fic website Upcoming4.me posts an interview with Ed as “Story behind Fate of Worlds by Larry Niven and Edward M. Lerner — Forty-two years in the making.”